adrianyk/ES_CW2_Music_Synthesiser/README.md

 ### Knob Handling

 - **Implementation:**
-  - The rotary knobs (for volume, octave, and tempo) are encapsulated within the `Knob` class.
+  - The rotary knobs (for volume, octave, and tempo of metronome) are encapsulated within the `Knob` class.
   - Their update logic is integrated into the key scanning routine (`scanKeysIteration()`), rather than implemented as separate tasks or ISRs.

 ### Test Modes vs. Normal Operation